donkirkby/chess-kit/docs/rules.md

 Masquerade Chess is regular chess, but all the pieces above pawns have a secret identity.
 They use their standard moves, except when capturing.
 Each player knows the capture moves of their opponent's pieces, but not their own.
-Who can find their way to victory first?
+Who can deduce their way to victory first?

 ### Setup
 Players each draw two copies of this table: